phetsims/number-line-integers/assets/README.md

 ------------------------------

 + Create and download the maps using the CDSToolbox and the Python code.
 The script for retrieving a map for a single month is in the `assets/scripts` directory and is named `get-nli-map.py`.
-The CDS Toolbox interface allows a The script needs to be run once for each month.
+The script needs to be run once for each month.
 + Download each image, crop it, make the portions outside the map transparent (Photoshop was used to do this for the original images)